The Manor Country House Hotel, Weston-on-the-Green: Early history

-In the late 15th century the house was built for the Bailff of Osney Abbey.
+In the late 15th century the house was built for the Bailiff of Osney Abbey.
 It was originally within a 13th-century moat but this has since been filled in.

 In the 16th century, the house was re-fronted and the entrance hall and Tudor fireplace constructed.
 The drawing room paneling dates from about 1680 from the reign of William and Mary.
 During this time the house was owned by the Norreys family (sometimes spelt Norris) who were influential politicians and landowners.
 In 1669 Sir Edward Norreys was the owner and when he died in 1712 he passed it to his only surviving son James.
 When he died in 1718 he bequeathed it to his nephew James Bertie who was Sir Edward’s grandson from his daughter Philadelphia’s marriage to Henry Bertie.

-James Bertie {1687-1728) married Elizabeth Harris (1693-1720) and they had one son Norreys Bertie (1717-1766) who inherited Weston Manor when James died in 1728.
+James Bertie (1687-1728) married Elizabeth Harris (1693-1720) and they had one son Norreys Bertie (1717-1766) who inherited Weston Manor when James died in 1728.
 All three of them are buried in St Mary’s Churchyard at Weston-on-the Green.
 Norreys Bertie also inherited Notley Abbey, Yattendon and Hampstead Norreys.
 In 1743 he rebuilt most of St Mary’s Church which is nearby.
 When Norreys died in 1766 his property was inherited by his nephew Captain Peregrine Bertie.

 Captain Peregrine Bertie (1741-1790) was responsible for the additions to the Great Hall.
 In about 1780 he added a timber rooftop outline and linenfold panelling that had been transferred from his property Notley Abbey in Buckinghamshire.
 He married late in life and had no heirs so when he died in 1790 the house was inherited by his brother Willoughby Bertie, 4th Earl of Abingdon.
 He died nine years later in 1799 and Weston Manor was inherited by his son Peregrine Bertie (1790-1849).
 He retained ownership until his death in 1849.
 The Tithe map of 1848 records him as the owner and also the occupier of the house.